 From the point of view of voice morphology, both SE impersonal and SE passive constructions are active sentences (Rivero 2002).
-As shown in (19a)-(20a), the verb has exactly the same form as in their regular active pairs (19b)-(20b):
+As shown in (21a)-(22a), the verb has exactly the same form as in their regular active pairs (21b)-(22b):

-- (19) a.
+- (21) a.
 En ese país se asesina a los opositores In this country SE assassinate.sg A the oppossing 'In this country, dissidents are assassinated' - b.
-En este país el ejército asesina a los opositores In this country the army assassinate.sg A the opposing 'In this country, the army assassinates the dissidents' (cfr. los opositores SON asesinADOS 'dissidents are assassinated') - (20) a.
-En ese país se censuran las iniciativas políticas In this country SE censor.pl the iniciative political 'In this country the political initiatives are censored' - b.
-En ese país las instituciones censuran las iniciativas políticas In this country the SE institutions censor.pl the iniciative political 'In this country, the institutions censor the political initiatives' (cfr. las iniciativas SON censurADAS, 'initiatives are censored')
+En este país el ejército asesina a los opositores In this country the army assassinate.sg A the opposing 'In this country, the army assassinates the dissidents' (cfr. los opositores SON asesinADOS 'dissidents are assassinated') - (22) a.
+En este país se censuran las iniciativas políticas In this country SE censor.pl the iniciative political 'In this country the political initiatives are censored' - b.
+En este país las instituciones censuran las iniciativas políticas In this country the institutions censor.pl the iniciative political 'In this country, the institutions censor the political initiatives' (cfr. las iniciativas SON censurADAS, 'initiatives are censored')

 Furthermore, this construction is compatible with any kind of verbal complement, crucially including those that reject analytic passive constructions.
-For instance, complements of the verb tener ('to have') in (21) and measurement complements such as (22) and (23) cannot passivize, but they may appear in "passive" se constructions with no restriction (but see Ordóñez & Treviño 2011).
+For instance, complements of the verb tener ('to have') in (23) and measurement complements such as (24) and (25) cannot passivize, but they may appear in passive SE constructions with no restriction (but see Ordóñez & Treviño 2011).

-- (21) a.
-María tiene tres hijos / los últimos modelos de Ferrari María has three children / the last models of Ferrari 'María has three children / the latest Ferraris' - b. \Tres hijos / \los últimos ferraris son tenidos (por María) Three children / the latest Ferrari are had (by María) - c. cuando se tienen tres hijos / los últimos modelos de Ferrari... when SE have.3pl three children / the last models of Ferrari - (22) a.
-María corrió cien metros María run one.hundred meters 'María run one hundred meters' - b. \Cien metros fueron corridos One.hundred meters were run - c. se corrieron cien metros Se run.3pl one.hundred meters - (23) a.
-El niño pesa cincuenta kilos The kid weights fifty kilos - b. \Cincuenta kilos son pesados por el niño Fifty kilos are weighted by the kid - c.
-Si se pesan cincuenta kilos If SE weighted.pl fifty kilos
+- (23) a.
+María tiene tres hijos / los últimos modelos de Ferrari María has three children / the last models of Ferrari 'María has three children / the latest Ferraris' - b.
+Tres hijos /los últimos ferraris son tenidos (por María) Three children / the latest Ferrari are had by María - c. cuando se tienen tres hijos / los últimos modelos de Ferrari... when SE have.3pl three children / the last models of Ferrari - (24) a.
+María corrió cien metros María run one.hundred meters 'María run one hundred meters' - b.
+Cien metros fueron corridos One.hundred meters were run - c. se corrieron cien metros Se run.3pl one.hundred meters - (25) a.
+El niño pesa cincuenta kilos The kid weights fifty kg - b.
+Cincuenta kilos son pesados por el niño fifty kg are weighted by the kid - c.
+Si se pesan cincuenta kilos11 If SE weighted.pl fifty kg